 Also Read: Free Consent under Contract Law

-As per the Indian Law, the consideration may be given by the promisee or any other person.
+As per Indian Law, the promisee or any other person may give the consideration.
 But on the other hand, as per the English Law, consideration must move from the promise and nobody else.

 - Consideration may be Past, Present or Future

-- Past Consideration: It means consideration which is given before the promise is made.
+- Past Consideration: It means the consideration that is given before the promise is made.
 Consideration must however be given at the desire of the promisor.
 This constitutes an exception to the rule that an agreement without consideration is void.
-According to the English Law, a promise in lieu of a past act is not enforceable.
+According to English Law, a promise in lieu of a past act is not enforceable.

 - Present Consideration: it is there when one of the parties to the contract has performed his part of the promise, which constituted the consideration for the promise by the other side.
 The performance of the promise by the other side is the only thing now to be done.